Rogers COUnty, OK

-In a state where sales tax is king, Rogers County partnered with Retail Strategies to help guide their retail attraction efforts resulting in a Tractor Supply set to open in 2019.
+In a state where sales tax is king, Rogers County partnered with Retail Strategies to help guide their retail attraction efforts resulting in ALDI and Tractor Supply opening in the county.

 The Claremore Industrial and Economic Development Authority (CIEDA) is a public trust organization in charge of stimulating economic growth and development for the City of Claremore and Rogers County, Oklahoma.
 CIEDA is in charge of primary jobs attraction and retention, as well as increasing sales tax revenues.

 “Oklahoma is the only state in the nation that requires its cities to fund its operations 100% from sales tax, so sales tax is king.
 Retail is extremely competitive, so the need to be armed with the right information was extremely important to me from the beginning,” said John Feary, Executive Director of CIEDA.
 “It’s the chicken or the egg concept, we can’t land industrial employers if there aren’t places for their employees to dine and shop.”